Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Pretraining Q-network with Transition Prediction Improves Data Efficiency

-In this paper, we propose a simple yet effective pretraining method adapting features of the transition model into the initialization of $Q$-network to improve data efficiency in offline RL.
-To this end, we design $Q$-network that partially shares a network with the estimation of the transition model.
-In particular, the transition model is constructed as follows:
+In this paper, we propose a simple yet effective pretraining framework that transfers learned transition features into the initialization of $Q$-network to improve data efficiency in offline RL.
+To this end, we design a shared $Q$-network architecture combining a backbone feature extractor $h_\varphi$ and two shallow head networks: a transition head $g_\psi$ for next-state prediction and a $Q$-value head $f_\theta$ for estimating $Q$-value.
+We further introduce a \textbf{two-stage learning strategy}—a pretraining and an RL training—built upon the shared $Q$ network for data-efficient offline RL.
+During the pretraining stage, the transition model $g_\psi \circ h_\varphi$ predicts the next state given state-action pairs $(s,a)$: